csvsoundsystem/mockingjay/README.md

 })
 ````

 `result` returns an object.
-If `status` is true, it found new matching tweets and reteweeted them without error. `new_since` are the number of new tweets in that list since last it checked. `matching_since` is the number of new and matching tweets since last it checked.
+If `retweeted_matches` is true, it found new matching tweets and retweeted them without error.
+If everything went well but it didn't find any matches, `status` is `false`. `since_last` are the number of new tweets in that list since last it checked. `matching` is the number of new and matching tweets since last it checked.

 #### TODO

-  1. Change it so it doesn't filter tweets date, but rather takes advantage of the ``since_id`` param under ``lists/statuses`` in the <a href="https://dev.twitter.com/docs/api/1.1/get/lists/statuses" target="_blank">Twitter documentation</a>.

-  2. Allow for retweeting of tweets that are retweets.
+  1. Allow for retweeting of tweets that are retweets.

-  3. Add callback
+  2. Get it to write `last_id.json` into the directory you're running your script from, instead of the mockingjay directory.